thep0y/python-black/README.md

 | `python-black: Create Black Configuration File` | Creates a `pyproject.toml` file in the root of the project with basic options.
 Opens the configuration file if it already exists. |

 ### TODO

+- [ ] format all python files in the current project

 If someone likes or gives feedback, some features may be added in the future.